alaney2/multithreaded-http-server/README.md

 # multithreaded-http-server

-Compile your server with make
+Compile server with make

-Launch your server using ./server 34000 (or any other port number) Visit http://localhost:34000/
+Launch server using ./server 34000 (or any other port number)

+Visit http://localhost:34000/